kristhayer11/alcohols-empire/content/recipes/plague-water.md

 Black death has emerged throughout the world at various points in history, including in San Francisco in the early twentieth century, and in southern India in 1994.[^7] Bubonic plague continues to be endemic today in the rodent population of the Rocky Mountains.
 According to the Centers for Disease Control and Prevention, around seven people per year contract the disease in the United States.[^8]

-Alongside the Plague Water, Tattersall also recreated Aqua Mirabilis, which translates to Miraculous, or Wonderful Water.
+Alongside the Plague Water, Tattersall also recreated Aqua Mirabilis, which translates to Miraculous or Wonderful Water.
 The recipe specifically mentions that it can be used to cure palsy (paralysis or tremors), but it mentions that it is also very restorative.
 In addition to curing specific illnesses or symptoms, people in the 1700s also looked to everyday remedies to help maintain their health.
 By taking small amounts of medicines like Aqua Mirabilis daily in small quantities, like many take vitamins today, early modern individuals hoped that they would be able to stay generally healthy.

 Tattersall fashioned these two medicines into an historically inspired cocktail because both of these herbal-forward spirits are reminiscent of modern spirits such as Green Chartreuse and Becherovka.
 During the early modern period, however, they would have likely been taken in small amounts on their own, or in a warm posset drink.
 In the 1700s, recipes flourished for possets and for medicinal waters, like plague water, to be taken in a posset, an ancestor of modern-day eggnog typically composed of warm wine or beer mixed with milk, to which medicines could be added.
 Later posset recipes show the addition of eggs and sugar, perhaps spurring the drink's movement from medicinal into social realms.